ldeso/hugo-flex-demo-test/README.md

-# Hugo Flex Demo
+# Hugo Flex Demo Test

-This repository offers an example site for the [Hugo Flex](https://github.com/ldeso/hugo-flex) theme.
+This repository offers an example site for testing features of the [Hugo Flex](https://github.com/ldeso/hugo-flex) theme.

 # Using